 So be realistic about what you can afford because blowing your budget isn’t on the agenda today!

-Break it down now (we’re talking costs, not dance moves)
+3. Break it down now (we’re talking costs, not dance moves)

-Get a professional eye over it
+4. Get a professional eye on it.

 This is key.

-Get your plans for your renovation reviewed before you finalise your budget so that you can ensure you haven’t missed anything.
+They are professionals for a reason, so don’t go ahead without their tick of approval.
+Get your plans for your renovation reviewed before you finalise your budget to ensure you haven’t missed anything.

-Three is the magic number (when it comes to quotes)
+5. Three is the magic number (when it comes to quotes)

-Because the quotes will vary massively, and you’ll thank yourself in the long run.
+Getting 3 (or more) quotes allows you to compare prices and services.
+You will be surprised that the quotes will vary massively, and you’ll thank yourself in the long run.

-Always leave a buffer
+6. Always leave a buffer.